 Beware of false consensus

-In virtual teams meetings, the first or loudest voice tends to dominate.
+In virtual meetings, the first or loudest voice tends to dominate.
 Without in-person cues, it can be difficult to include minority opinions.
 If your team comes to a decision quickly, beware of false consensus.
 The chair of the meeting should ask specifically and directly if there are any opposing or differing ideas, opinions, or viewpoints.
+Be welcoming in inviting disagreement to make sure the group has considered all perspective and doesn’t have blind spots.
 Check for agreement before proceeding.

 Have a Pro-Con discussion